Universiteit Leiden

 Critiquing the implicit atomism of persons in classical liberalism (Locke 1690), the analysis reveals how traditional definitions of personhood in liberal democracies assume an ontology of metaphysically isolated individuals (Rawls 1985), sidelining relational harms as secondary to physical or material injury (Von Hirsch and Jareborg 1991).
 Relational personhood, by asserting that value and identity emerge not from isolated intellectual capacities but through being embedded within social contexts (Foster and Herring 2017), repositions violations such as systemic isolation and image-based sexual abuse (IBSA) as central, rather than peripheral, wrongs.
 Such harms destabilise the conditions for relational selfhood, which, when taken as the theoretical foundation for our legal and political systems, is a prerequisite for meaningful liberty.

 This paper explores how liberalism can be reconciled with a relational definition of persons by positing that the reason we value freedom is not freedom for freedom's sake (Berlin 1958), but that it is valuable because it can enable us to maximally be ourselves.
 Depending on one's definition of personhood 'what is freedom for?' gets a different answer, and, I hold, whatever the answer is could function as a theoretical foundation for law in liberal societies.
-That persons are inherently relational beings is a good reason to adopt a relational definition of persons in liberal democracies.
-This reconceptualisation of liberal persons challenges liberalism to evolve beyond its atomistic roots, offering a cohesive rationale for protecting digital and interpersonal spaces where relational personhood is most vulnerable.
-By centring the purpose of liberty as pursuing the enactment of personhood, liberal democracies can better navigate 21st-century wrongs while preserving their foundational commitment to human value—now understood as inherently social as opposed to individualistic.
+That persons are inherently relational beings could be a good reason to adopt a relational definition of persons in liberal democracies.
+This reconceptualization of liberal persons challenges liberalism to evolve beyond its atomistic roots, offering a cohesive rationale for protecting digital and interpersonal spaces where relational personhood is most vulnerable.
+By centring the purpose of liberty as pursuing the enactment of personhood, liberal democracies can better navigate 21st-century wrongs while preserving their foundational commitment to human value – now understood as inherently social as opposed to individualistic.

 This website uses cookies.
 More information.